USACE-Cloud-Compute/cc-home/tutorials/hello-world/README.md

 The first block of log lines starting with `JOB:` are the output from running the plugin specified in `hello-world-manifest1.json` and you can tell that job has to finish before the second job can start and print it's environment.

 Notice that the first job has a `CC_PAYLOAD_ID` showing a real GUID while the second is an empty GUID.
 This tells us that we wrote a payload to the CC store for the first run, but not the second.
-If we look at the `hello-world-manifest1.json` file, we'll find that we've added an `inputs` block:
+If we look at the `hello-world-manifest1.json` file, we'll find that there's an added `inputs` block:

 ```json
 "inputs": {